bassetmatt-school/INF2705/README.md

-# INF2705 - TP1
+# INF2705
-Project to be introduced to OpenGL by displaying simple primitives.
+Project to be introduced to OpenGL.

 ## Requirements
 - `make`